Normandy massacres: Final investigations

-Canadian investigators tried for almost one year to arrange a transfer with the Soviets, who held Mohnke in captivity.
+Canadian investigators tried for almost a year to arrange a transfer with the Soviets, who held Mohnke in captivity.
 They offered the Soviets Meyer, who served on the Eastern Front, in exchange for Mohnke, who did not.
-However, the British accidentally repatriated an important witness against Mohnke to Europe, and the Department of External Affairs was unwilling to proceed with the negotiations.
+The British accidentally repatriated an important witness against Mohnke to Europe, and the Department of External Affairs was unwilling to proceed with the negotiations.
 The British war crimes office closed in 1948, and von Reitzenstein was released without charge as a result.
 This marked the end of contemporary efforts to bring the perpetrators of the Normandy massacres to justice.

-Meyer was the last German war criminal to be imprisoned outside of Germany by 1951, and the German government wanted him returned to Germany.
-The Canadian government repatriated Meyer to a military prison in Werl on October 19, 1951, in order to improve its relations with Germany.
-Canadian society was divided between supporters of clemency who felt that Meyer could play an important role in a new German or European military to counter the Soviet Union, or questioned the fairness of his trial, and opponents who did not want him let off the hook for the Ardenne Abbey murders.
-The German government voiced its desire to grant him clemency, and the Canadian Cabinet gave its approval in January 1954.
+Meyer was the last German war criminal to be imprisoned outside of Germany by 1951 and the German government wanted him returned.
+The Canadian government repatriated Meyer to a military prison in Werl on October 19, 1951, to improve its relations with Germany.
+Canadian society was divided between supporters of clemency who felt that Meyer could play an important role in a new German or European military to counter the Soviet Union or questioned the fairness of his trial and opponents who did not want him let off the hook for the Ardenne Abbey murders.
+The German government voiced its desire to grant him clemency and the Canadian Cabinet gave its approval in January 1954.
 Meyer officially gained his freedom on September 7, 1954, nine years after he was imprisoned.
 He was met in his home town of Niederkruchten by a crowd of 5,000 SS veterans and supporters who lined the town's main street — many holding burning torches.
-He joined the Waffen SS Veterans Association, found a job selling beer to Canadian soldiers stationed in Germany, and remained unrepentant for the crimes that he and his men committed.
+He joined the Waffen SS Veterans Association, found a job selling beer to Canadian soldiers stationed in Germany and remained unrepentant for the crimes that he and his men committed.